No Wagering Bingo Sites (2026) — Keep What You Win

 Broadway Gaming bought the whole Dragonfish operation from 888 Holdings in 2022 and the consolidation started almost immediately.
 White-labels got shut down.
 Some Real Bingo Network sites stopped taking new registrations.
 Others were absorbed back into Globalcom.
 The sheer number of no-wagering Dragonfish brands fell off a cliff.

 A handful cling on, but the selection has thinned dramatically.
-BestNewBingoSites noted in late 2025 that “almost all of the Dragonfish sites which had no wagering offers have closed or been taken back in house.”
 What remains tends towards smaller bonuses with restrictive room placements — tickets for specific rooms with limited prize pools rather than full network access.

 That vacuum is exactly why Playtech brands like PlayOJO, Heart Bingo and Jackpotjoy now own this category.
-Pragmatic Play operators — Bingostars, Lottoland Bingo — moved in too, with competitive no-wagering offers that filled the space Broadway hollowed out.
+Bingostars and Lottoland Bingo, both running on Pragmatic Play, stepped into that gap with competitive no-wagering offers.

 Best No-Wagering Bingo Sites Reviewed